cambridge-ceu/csd3/applications/LocusZoom.md

 autosomes
 ```

-A specific handling is made with respect to chromosome X.
+where a specific handling is made with respect to chromosome X, which does not need a job array.

 ## m2zfast.conf